Alexander Kerfoot Game Preview: Coyotes vs. Sabres

 Kerfoot Season Stats Insights

-- Kerfoot has an implied probability of 46.5% to go over his point total based on the odds.
+- Kerfoot has an implied probability of 46.5% to eclipse his point total based on the odds.

-- There is a 33.3% chance of Kerfoot having more than 0.5 assists, based on the moneyline odds.
+- Given his moneyline odds, Kerfoot has an implied probability of 32.3% of going over his assist prop bet.

 Sign up for Underdog fantasy today.